 - Your customer purchases a good or service with a credit card whose name doesn’t match their own.
 This could mean they are using a stolen card, which could cost you a lot in chargeback fees.

 As you can imagine, you need to process a lot of data for these examples to work, and fast.
-Moreover, you might also want to send large amounts of historical data so that it can be analyzed by a fraud detection system with machine learning.
+Moreover, you might also want to send large amounts of historical data so that it can be analyzed by a fraud detection with machine learning.